 From there, you want to analyze your top options with a critical eye — choosing the right server provider will be the backbone of your hosting business, like a manufacturer choosing the highest-quality materials.

-We’ve previously written about the 3 qualities to look for in dedicated server hosting, but we’ll summarize them here:
+We’ve previously written about the three qualities to look for in reliable dedicated servers, but we’ll summarize them here:

 - Hardware: Make sure your provider’s physical hardware backs up their promises.
 Pay attention to their OS offerings, RAM/CPU, bandwidth, and uplink port speed.

 - Cost: Compare different plans to make sure you’re not overpaying.
 Consider how much they charge for their extra features and what kind of service level agreement (SLA) they offer.

 - Support: Customer service is crucial to the hosting business.
 “Test drive” their support to make sure it’s accurate, fast, and friendly.

 Following our own advice, we fine-tuned our packages to cater to different types of resellers… and it worked for us in increasing our hosting revenue!